Last Revised: May 2, 2014

 Section 2: An open election for the purpose of electing SGA Officers and Student Senators will be held no later than the 5th week after Spring Break each year.
 An open election for the At-Large Senators will be held no later than 4th week after the beginning of the Fall Semester.

-Section 3: Members wishing to pursue an elected position must be a currently enrolled student in good standing.
-Good standing is defined as maintaining a Webster University cumulative GPA of a 2.0 and not on academic or judicial probation.
+Section 3: Candidates wishing to pursue and hold an elected or appointed position must be a currently enrolled student in good standing.
+Good standing is defined as maintaining a cumulative GPA of a 2.5 on a 4.0, not having a GPA below 2.5 for 2 consecutive semesters and not on academic or judicial probation through the Dean of Students Office or Office of Housing and Residential Life.

 Section 4: The SGA voting body shall vote on the presidential appointments to vacant positions and those temporarily open due to study abroad.